 The Washington Post writes that after Google released search trends in New Hampshire alone, "Rubio dominated during the second half of the debate, where he performed much better.
 The media (like me) makes a lot out of fights like the one he had with Christie.
 But voters maybe are paying less attention to it."
 Team Marco undoubtedly hopes that's the case.
 But look at that chart again.
 For all the buzzy media moments on Saturday night, the two events after which the most Americans opened up their browsers to seek more information about a candidate occurred when Rubio and Cruz spoke about their siblings, tying those anecdotes to serious national problems.

 (3) Chris Christie on raising his daughters.
-In the context of a question about women registering for the draft (on which Bush, Rubio and Christie seemed to be in agreement, prompting a strong Cruz dissent after the debate), the New Jersey governor described the values he and his wife have instilled in their two daughters:
+In the context of a question about women registering for the draft (on which Bush, Rubio and Christie seemed to be in agreement, prompting a

 (4) Donald Trump on the perils of negotiating with terrorists.
 In one of his best answers of the night, Donald Trump handled a difficult question about the appropriateness of ISIS hostage relatives raising ransom money for in an effort to save their loved ones with deftness, compassion, and conviction.
 He cited his personal relationship with the family of beheading victim James Foley, praising them to the hilt, before stating the principled case for why negotiating with terrorists is a dangerous idea (the key piece starts at the 1:45 mark):

 Voter behavior, often to conservatives' consternation, is frequently dictated by how candidates make people feel, not hard statistics or empirical data.
 The political sweet spot for Republicans is to convey their ideas and policy cases on the latter front after or while they arrest people's attention and demonstrate their own humanity on the former.
 These clips show how it can be done.